Affine Pavings of Hessenberg Ideal Fibers: Introduction

 \begin{theorem*} Let $G$ be a connected reductive algebraic group over $\mathbb{C}$ whose Lie algebra has no simple component of type $E_7$ or $E_8$.
 For any Hessenberg ideal $I \subset \mathfrak{u}$ and any nilpotent element $N \in \mathfrak{g}$, the Hessenberg ideal fiber $\pi_{I}^{-1}(N)$ is paved by affines whenever it is not empty.
 That is, we can decompose $\pi_{I}^{-1}(N)$ into a finite disjoint union of locally closed subvarieties each of which is an affine space. \end{theorem*}

 In \cite{de1988homology}, de Concini, Lusztig and Procesi showed that Springer fibers for classical groups are paved by affines.
 The main theorem of this paper is a direct generalization of their result, and its proof is broadly inspired by their arguments.
-Hessenberg ideal fibers (under different names) have already been considered by many authors (e.g. \cite{fresse2016existence}, \cite{ji2019hessenberg} and \cite{sommers2006equivalence}).
-Sommers \cite{sommers2006equivalence} pointed out that the image of $\pi_I$ is the closure of a single nilpotent orbit, and the Hessenberg ideal fiber over an elment of this orbit is a disjoint union of irreducible smooth varieties.
+Before this paper, Hessenberg ideal fibers (under different names) have already been considered by other authors, e.g. \cite{fresse2016existence}, \cite{ji2019hessenberg} and \cite{sommers2006equivalence}.
+Sommers \cite{sommers2006equivalence} pointed out that the image of $\pi_I$ is the closure of a single nilpotent orbit, and the Hessenberg ideal fiber over an element of this orbit is a disjoint union of irreducible smooth varieties.
 Ji and Precup \cite{ji2019hessenberg} proved that Hessenberg ideal fibers for type $A$ are paved by affines and gave a combinatorial formula for their cohomology groups.
-Most notably, Fresse \cite{fresse2016existence} generalized Springer fibers to certain closed subvarieties of any partial flag variety $G/P$ and proved that they are paved by affines for the classical groups.
+Fresse \cite{fresse2016existence} generalized Springer fibers to certain closed subvarieties of any partial flag variety $G/P$ and proved that they are paved by affines for the classical groups.
 In the case of the full flag variety $G/B$, \cite{fresse2016existence}[Theorem 1] implies that Hessenberg ideal fibers for the classical groups are paved by affines.
 Fresse's proof uses an explicit description of $G/P$ as variety of partial flags and a type-by-type inspection for the classical groups.
 The proof of this paper is more conceptual and works for the exceptional types $G_2$, $F_4$ and $E_6$ as well.
 In addition, it naturally leads to a way of computing the cell structures of Hessenberg ideal fibers for low-rank $G$ (see section \ref{g2hif}).
+After this paper, de Concini and Maffei \cite{de2022paving} used its result (Lemma \ref{surfacelem}) to prove that Springer fibers, a subset of Hessenberg ideal fibers, are paved by affines for type $E_7$.

 The major motivation for studying Hessenberg ideal fibers is that knowledge of them can be used to classify Tymoczko's dot actions of the Weyl group $W$ of $G$ on the cohomology of regular semisimple Hessenberg varieties.
 Hessenberg ideal has a natural ``dual'' notion of Hessenberg subspace.
 A Hessenberg subspace is an $\operatorname{ad}(\mathfrak{b})$-stable subspace $M$ of $\mathfrak{g}$ containing $\mathfrak{b}$.
 Let $y \in \mathfrak{g}$ be a regular semisimple element.
 The (regular semisimple) Hessenberg variety $\operatorname{Hess}(M, y)$ is defined to be the fiber over $y$ of the following map